 Introduction: The Right-of-Way Designations provide design guidelines for the streetscape organized by Downtown streets.
 These designations are a representation of the Downtown vision for the future, rather than what currently exists.
 The designations creates a hierarchy of rights-of-way reflecting the intensity of pedestrian activity.
 The "A" Rights-of-Way are those streets that have the highest amount of pedestrian activity, while the "D" Rights-of Way would have a smaller amount of pedestrian activity.
-These guidelines are intended to provide activity, enclosure, and protection on the sidewalk for the pedestrian.
+The exist, enclosure, and protection on the sidewalk for the pedestrian.